 In 2018, she was elected by her peers as the Deputy National Chairperson of CAMA in Zimbabwe, where the network already numbered 53,686 young women.

 “I am involved in many decision-making boards which are highly beneficial to other people’s lives, whether it be in the family, in the community, or in my country.”

 Clarah’s thriving business combines poultry keeping and animal husbandry with horticulture.
 She grows crops including maize, legumes, green vegetables, tomatoes and bananas.
 Her productivity is such that she is able to supply local schools, supermarkets, hotels and other community members with meat and vegetables.
 She is proud that her business is able to offer appealing products, that are packaged well and encourage her customers to return.
 With the profits from her successful enterprise, Clarah is able support herself, her family and members of her community, including donating school supplies to help vulnerable children remain in education.

 “I’m determined to work tirelessly to promote other girls and young women in my community to be economically and socially independent.”

 As a leader and role model, Clarah sits on the Board of the CAMFED Community Development Committee at one of the local schools, as part of a team of dedicated officials, teachers, parents and others.
 Together they identify issues and take action to resolve them, ensuring more children are supported to go to school, succeed and become leaders and changemakers in their communities and beyond.

-In May 2019 Clarah will represent her community and the CAMA network in London, when CAMFED unveils its first ever garden at the RHS Chelsea Flower Show.
-She will share her knowledge of horticulture, explaining the climate-smart methods and crops featured in the garden.
-She’ll also talk about how, together with her CAMA sisters, she is poised to help even more girls and women in education and enterprise.
+In May 2019 Clarah represented her community and the CAMA network in London, when CAMFED unveiled its first ever garden at the RHS Chelsea Flower Show.
+She shared her knowledge of horticulture, explaining the climate-smart methods and crops featured in the garden.
+She also talked about how, together with her CAMA sisters, she is poised to help even more girls and women in education and enterprise.

 “When they see me, they see an achiever.”